 Learn how to formalize and grow your business.
 Check out the Employer Launchpad.

-North Carolina’s state minimum wage will remain at the federal level for the foreseeable future due to a lack of bipartisan legislative support for a statewide increase.
+The minimum wage in North Carolina will remain at the federal level for the foreseeable future due to a lack of bipartisan legislative support for a statewide minimum wage increase.

 How should small business owners prepare for possible changes to the minimum wage?